DhyanB/asp-net-core-docker-minimal/README.md

 ## Build the Docker image

-You can do this on any machine having Docker installed.
+You can do this on any machine having Docker installed, .NET is not required.

 - Clone repository to `/aspnetcoredocker/`
 - In a shell, navigate to `/aspnetcoredocker/`